 New increasingly advanced tools get pushed into the marketplace each week from online marketing companies.
-Agencies and website owners are always on the lookout for the latest tool that will help them gain more insight into their website in hopes of gaining an advantage on the competition.
+SEO practitioners, agencies and website owners are always on the lookout for the latest tool that will help them gain more insight into their website in hopes of gaining an advantage on the competition.
 While I use many of these products, there is one tool that I continually go back to on a regular basis which has been around for a long time.
 It’s still one of the best…

 The tool I’m talking about is Xenu Link Sleuth.
 I’m sure that most of you have heard of it, but if you haven’t it basically it works in a similar manner to Googlebot.
 It will spider through the pages of your website, giving you a detailed list of information that can help you learn more about your website.
 There are tons of ways that this tool can be used including for the following issues: